ChoiceCoin/Algorand-Protocol/KeySecurity/README.md

 # Solution

 We am exploring several solutions for this problem.
 The first solution I tried was to use a secure key variable for storage.
-However, during penetration testing, We discovered it was possible to read the private key.
+However, during penetration testing, we discovered it was possible to read the private key.

 Another solution We am considering is using a .env file, however it seems this may have a similar result as the first option because ultimately, the key needs to be sent to the application.
 Even if the key is encrypted and not visible in the ```App.js``` file or HTML, the key would likely be visible upon deeper inspection into the network files.